hasantayyar/AWS_Security_Checklist/README.md

 - [ ] Production & staging SSH keys has to be secured with a passphrase.

-- [ ] Every AWS user has different different and well defined policies
+- [ ] Every AWS user has different credentials and well defined policies

 - [ ] AWS Keys has to be rotated at least in every 6 months.
 Add a calendar entry that repeats every 6 months.